Learn more about dental crowns and dental bridges before making an appointment.

 Care and maintenance

 After being delivered, your crown or bridge should feel and look just like natural teeth.
 There may be some adjustments needed.
-It’s important to remember to treat them as such.
 Always brush and floss in-between your prosthetic teeth just as you do with your real ones.

 It’s also important to keep up with your regularly scheduled dental appointments.
 This helps to avoid any future issues because the dentist is able to keep an eye on things to ensure strength and health of the prosthesis.